oscar-macias/Fermi_GC_limits/README.md

                    ignore - Boolean flag to ignore ''divide by zero'' errors encounterd in ''log''
 ```

-Note: The limits shown in Fig.1 of arxiv: are the weakest limits of many different ones
+Note: The limits shown in Fig.1 of arXiv:2003.10416 are the weakest limits of many different ones
 that considered different Galactic diffuse emission (GDE) models and dark matter (DM) morphologies.
 In practice you should run this script a few more times using different GDE models and DM morphologies
 to get exactly our Fig.1.
 However, the individual limits are shown in our Fig.2, and you can directly